rweigel/paraview/README.md

 * VTK - Visualization Tool Kit; a software library for creating computer graphics.
 * ParaView - An application that uses VTK to allow for display of and interaction with computer graphics.
-* Data model - How data are described, grouped, connected.
-A key part of the data model of MATLAB is the matrix, which represents a group of numbers in tabular form.
-Each datum in the table is identified (described) by specifying the row and column in which it is located.
 * Coordinate - The x, y, and z values of a point in space.
 * Vertex - A point in space that has zero or more lines connected to it.
 "Points" and "Vertex" are often used interchangeably, and a vertex with zero lines connected to it is often referred to as simply a point.
 * Dataset -  A collection of coordinate values (that correspond vertices in a 3-dimensional space) and connections of these points.
 Dataset types include Structured Points, Rectilinear Grid, Structured Grid, and Unstructured Grids.